Applying the $\chi^2$ Regularization Parameter Estimator by Downsampling Through Relations with The Singular Value Expansion: Introduction

 An outline of the paper now follows.
-In order to use the moment method, \cite{baker}, which is required for the SVE-SVD relationship we apply the Galerkin method for solving \eqref{eq:fred}.
-This is briefly reviewed in section~\ref{sec:Galerkin}, and leads to the discretization formulae for the regularized discrete solution dependent on the resolution and regularization parameter.
-Techniques for estimating the regularization parameter are reviewed in section~\ref{sec:regest}.
-Many of these techniques require that some information of the noise contamination of the measurements is available, which leads to weighting of the system matrix.
-The resulting left and, possibly also right, preconditioned kernel is still square integrable; section~\ref{mod kernel}.
-The convergence of the regularization parameter across scales is provided in section~\ref{sec:lambdaconv} based on theoretical results for the numerical rank in section~\ref{theory rank}.
-Practical implementation in the presence of noise and the algorithm for parameter estimation are summarized in section~\ref{sec:noise}.
+In order to use the approximate singular value expansion \cite{hansensvepaper} we apply the Galerkin method for solving \eqref{eq:fred}.
+This is briefly reviewed in section~\ref{sec:Galerkin}, and leads to the discretization formulae for the regularized discrete solution dependent on $\lambda$ and on sampling level $n$.
+Techniques for estimating $\lambda$ are reviewed in section~\ref{sec:regest}.
+Many of these techniques require that some information about the noise contamination of the measurements is available, which leads to weighting, or left preconditioning, of the system matrix, as compared to right preconditioning due to the invertible regularization operator $L$.
+We prove that the resulting left and right preconditioned kernel is still square integrable; section~\ref{mod kernel}.
+The convergence of $\lambda$ across scales is provided in section~\ref{sec:lambdaconv} based on theoretical results for the numerical rank in section~\ref{theory rank}.
+Practical implementation is described in section~\ref{sec:practical}, including the downsampling in section~\ref{sec:downsample}, estimating the numerical rank in section~\ref{sec:numericalrank} and the algorithm for parameter estimation in the presence of noise in section~\ref{sec:regparam}.
 Numerical illustrations verifying the theoretical convergence results are provided in section~\ref{simulations}.
-Simulations for a smooth as well as a piece wise constant source function that demonstrate the practicality of the technique are provided in section~\ref{results}.
+In section~\ref{results} simulations for a smooth and a piece wise constant source $f(t)$, and an example with slowly decaying spectrum, demonstrate the practicality of the technique.
 Future work and conclusions are discussed in section~\ref{conclusions}.